aliclark/the_wooden_sword/Good News, Bad News.md

 If attackers surreptitiously alter any AGI weights, it could undermine safety in all manner of ways.

-\[There may be other important vulnerability kinds not listed above]
+\[These are probably not that threatening, caveat there may be other important vulnerability kinds not listed above]

 In summary, AGI self-propagation is among the easiest and the most tractable of the safety problems we currently face.